 Stresses causing unwanted childhood behavior may be relatively more subtle than those described above.
 For example, children of immigrants often successfully acculturate to the prevalent culture.
 But when these children’s attitudes and behaviors are not culturally acceptable or understood by their parents, children can be perceived to be behavioral problems.
 Or, they may manifest true aberrant behaviors as a result of the stresses of this culture clash.

-In addition to childhood behavioral problems stemming from normal development and extraordinary life ...
+In addition to childhood behavioral problems stemming from normal ...